 1. I started blogging to make money online having near to zero knowledge about the potential of it.
 Once I started writing more about it, I came to know about the real meaning of blogging.

 Now I blog to help more and more newbies so that they can start their blogging career and make this world a better place by sharing their tips.

-2. I am writing on blog to awaken hidden entrepreneurs in newbie.
+2. I am writing on the blog to awaken hidden entrepreneurs in a newbie.

 So this a blog which will solve your blogging related problem and ignite your inner power to create something better.

 3. Yes, I am putting my best to display my capabilities.

 * My blog is designed by me, so I have shown the world that anyone can make a good looking theme.

 * I am writing from the bottom of my heart.